Mr. Robot (and five of the best hackers in film & TV)

 Part of the reason for the show's popularity is undoubtedly the fact that Mr. Robot captures the zeitgeist of a modern era in which privacy cannot be guaranteed and corporations cannot necessarily be trusted, but let's not take anything away from the show's brilliant, multi-layered writing and a talented cast that sees Rami Malek shine in the lead role and Christian Slater delivering his best performances in years.
 The show has also won praise from the hacking community for getting much more right than it gets wrong on the technical side of things, something that has rarely been the case in previous attempts to bring hacking to our screens.

-Beneath that we've picked five of the most memorable hackers from earlier films & TV shows for anyone hungry for more of the same...
+The third season of the show arrives on DVD shelves this week (you can purchase it on the right-hand side of the page) and to celebrate we've picked five of the most memorable hackers from earlier films & TV shows for anyone hungry for more of the same...

 David Lightman (War Games)

 One of the earliest examples of hacking on the big screen came in 1983 from the perhaps unlikely source of director John Hughes.
 The film stars Mathew Broderick as a young computer whizz who hacks into the government's defence system for fun, only to inadvertently bring the world to the brink of global nuclear war.
 The technology was a little less developed back then, but Broderick's character David Lightman was probably the first to make being this nerdy seem this cool.